‘Bus driver from heaven’ rescued young children from California wildfire

-Smoke began to fill the bus, so McKay took the T-shirt off his back.
+Smoke began to fill the bus, so McKay took off a shirt.
 He and two teachers on the bus tore it into pieces and doused them with water.
 The children held the damp pieces of cloth to their mouths and breathed through them.

 He had only been on the job, driving the bus for Ponderosa Elementary School in the northern California city of Paradise, for a few months.
 Now, McKay was ferrying the 22 stranded children to safety as the Camp Fire scorched everything in its path.
 It would take five harrowing hours for them to reach safety.